wawzat/Alarm-Clock-v2/README.md

 3. Alarm starts quietly and gradually gets louder
 4. Wave to snooze and cancel alarms
 5. Automatically dim and then turn off the display at preset times
-5. Wave to wake the display when it is off
+5. Gesture to wake the display when it is off

 ## Operation
 The alarm clock is controlled using a rotary encoder (with push button) and two additional pushbuttons: one for Alarm Settings and one for Display Settings.
-The LED displays show the current time, alarm settings, and other status information.
+Two LED displays; one shows the current time and the other shows alarm & display settings, and other status information.

 ### Normal Time Display
 - **Default Mode:** The numeric display shows the current time in HH:MM format.
 The colon blinks every second.